JHodgkins/MSP4-MovieBox/docs/deployment/DEPLOYMENT.md

 python3 manage.py migrate
 ```
-6. (optional) There are fixtuure files which contain JSON data to populate the database tables, this can be done using the commands below or data can be added using the djanngo admin console later.
+6. (optional) There are fixture files which contain JSON data to populate the database tables, this can be done using the commands below or data can be added using the django admin console later.
 The fixtures file is located in the 'Products' app folder.

 ```